yidongnan/spring-cloud-consul-example/README.md

 # spring-cloud-consul-example
 README: [English](https://github.com/yidongnan/spring-cloud-consul-example/blob/master/README.md) | [中文](https://github.com/yidongnan/spring-cloud-consul-example/blob/master/README-zh.md)

-spring-cloud-consul-example is a example for microservices system.
+spring-cloud-consul-example is an example for microservices system.

-It contain
+It's contain
 **configuration management, service discovery, circuit breakers, intelligent routing, distributed tracing, application monitor**.

 The registry center uses the consul, if you want to use eureka, you can refer to